nmfs-opensci/quarto_titlepages_v1/README.md

 tldr; Open the `titlepages` folder, then open the `bg-image` folder, then open `article.qmd`.
 Scroll to the pdf format section of the yaml.
 Then open `before-body.tex`.
 That is what is giving you control of the frontmatter.

 This template makes a custom title page using the information in the YAML (from the `xyz.qmd` for an single doc and from `index.qmd` for a [Quarto](https://quarto.org/) book).
 Note, this is not the quarto_titlepages extension.
 This repo is for LaTeX users who want to DYI a titlepage with their own Pandoc template partials.
-The Quarto extension lives here: [Quarto Extension](https://github.com/nmfs-opensci/quarto_titlepages).
+The Quarto extension lives here: [quarto_titlepages](https://github.com/nmfs-opensci/quarto_titlepages).

 <a href="https://nmfs-opensci.github.io/quarto_titlepages/images/paste-CC55A28D.png"><img src="./images/bg-image.png" width="200"/></a>